ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-review-sets.md

 2. [Load non-Office 365 data into a review set](load-non-office365-data.md)

 3. [Add data to a review set from another review set](add-data-to-review-set-from-another-review-set.md)

-## Create tag groups

-Before you or other people can tag documents in a review set, the tags must first be created.
-You can do this by create tag groups that contain child tags.